wentasah/qstopmotion/README.txt

 ------------
 You need the following libraries installed to use qStopMotion:
     - Qt5
-    - ffmpeg
+    - Qwt for Qt5
-    - gstreamer or libav (Linux only)
+    - ffmpeg or libav
     - gphoto2 (Linux only)
     - video4linux2 (Linux only)